Last update: 14th January 2019

 Keeping scope creep under control is easier by monitoring time and budget.
 While tracking your time, remaining effort tends to automatically decrease, thus keeping your schedule accurate and updated.

-Today you have the opportunity to work with one of the most important assets and base of project management in a friendlier way: Time.
+Today you have the opportunity to work with one of the most important assets and bases of project management in a friendlier way: Time.
 Starting with your personal time tracking and expanding it through your team as a catapult to success.